sjbennett123/polarlarp/content/background/the_beautiful_cycle_of_the_burrowing_swarm.md

 ---
-title: A Collection of Magical Treatises
+title: The Beautiful Cycle_of The Burrowing Swarm
 layout: zine
 cover_thumbnail: /zines/the_beautiful_cycle_of_the_burrowing_swarm_cover_front_thumbnail.png
 layout: zine